bolt-observer/agent/README.md

 You can use `--userest` to start using REST API (default is as mentioned gRPC) - in that case `--rpcserver` can be complete URL to the endpoint.

-Of course you can also start the agent on a remote node and just point it to the correct endpoint, but since this is not the default use cases flags `--userest` and `--rpcserver` are not advertied in help.
+Of course you can also start the agent on a remote node and just point it to the correct endpoint, but since this is not the default use cases flags `--userest` and `--rpcserver` are not listed in help.

 For CoreLightning it will use UNIX domain socket.
-It will try to use `~/.lightning/bitcoin/lightning-rpc`.
+By default agent will try to use `~/.lightning/bitcoin/lightning-rpc`.
 If that file exists program will default to CoreLightning so if have LND installed on the node too and do not want to use CLN there is a flag
 `--ignorecln`.
 You can manually override name of UNIX domain socket using `--rpcserver` flag (e.g., `--rpcserver /storage/cln/socket`).
 Make sure agent is running with correct permissions to access the socket.